smithjasonm/tictactoe/README.md

  - Display a user-lookup tool
  - Display a user profile
+ - Display a form to register a new user
  - Display a form to edit a user's settings
- - Display a form to register a new user
+ - Register a new user
  - Update a user's settings
  - Remove a user
  - Find a user by username or email address